Help wiring a 3 way switch

 No problem, I can help you with that.

-3 way switches have become very popular because it adds convenience and ease to lighting in large rooms, hallways and staircases.
-For more flexibility, add a 4 way switch.
+Three way switches have become very popular because it adds convenience and ease to lighting in large rooms, hallways and staircases.
+For more flexibility, add a four way switch.

-I trust that you have already mastered how to wire a single pole light switch already so lets get right into wiring a 3 way switch.
+I trust that you have already mastered how to wire a single pole light switch already so lets get right into it.

 The first thing you will need to determine is where the power is coming from and where the switches are positioned.